-Holyrood Partnership has announced a number of new contract wins to spearhead a business expansion strategy over the next 12 months.
+Holyrood PR has announced a number of new contract wins to spearhead a business expansion strategy over the next 12 months.

 The Edinburgh-based PRand media relations agency is being retained by Montpeliers (Edinburgh) to continue working on its group and Tigerlily accounts.